Harmix/pam-benchmark/.memory-bank/benchmark-overview/scope-and-related-work.md

 ## Positioning Statement

-Unlike running competitors via each vendor's own demo notebook, PAM Benchmark gives us a single Mongo collection per dataset whose rows are directly comparable across vendors, dated for vendor-API drift, and tagged with provenance (`git_commit`, `image_digest`, `uv_lock_hash`) so any number on a slide can be traced back to exact artifacts.
+Unlike running competitors via each vendor's own demo notebook, Pam Benchmark gives Harmix a single Mongo collection per dataset whose rows are directly comparable across vendors, dated for vendor-API drift, and tagged with provenance (`git_commit`, `image_digest`, `uv_lock_hash`) so any number that ends up on a slide deck or in a customer conversation traces back to exact artifacts.